 |Birds and animals||Are there birds or other animals in your area that may eat your crops before you do?|

 |Insects and diseases||Are there common insects or diseases in your area that may harm your crops?|

 Tap into local knowledge

-We recommend visiting your local nursery, hardware store, or gardening club and talking to an expert for your area.
-They will be able to recommend crops based on your conditions.
-If there are no experts available, use the information on the back of the seed packets and get ready to experiment!
+We recommend visiting your closest nursery, hardware store, or gardening club to talk to a local expert for your area.
+They will be able to recommend crops based on your conditions and the season.

 - Too many seeds may get sucked onto the needle at once.